1960s and 1970s Retro Party Supplies and Ideas

 arrives, spin, point in the right direction, and watch your smiley get really

-lines with masking tape, and secure two inflatable smileys in place about
+Use masking tape to mark off two starting lines, and secure two inflatable smileys in place about

 10-15 yards away.
 Line teams up with a disco wardrobe at the starting